USAF Plans to train first 36 F-35 instructor pilots next year

 After more than a year-long delay, the U.S. Air Force has begun training its instructor pilots for the F-35 at Eglin AFB, Fla., joining its Marine Corps colleagues who have already started producing pilots.
 Gen. Edward Rice, who heads the Air Education and Training Center, gave the long-awaited nod to begin pilot training during a visit last week to the base, where the first F-35 schoolhouse has been established.
 The Air Force had slated to begin formal pilot training last fall, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "F-35A Training To Finally Start in 2013".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "F-35A Training To Finally Start in 2013".